NGO Lived Experience Workforce Program (LEWP)

 About the Lived Experience Workforce Program (LEWP)

-The LEWP is funded by SA Health, to support the development and growth of the LEW in the non-government mental health sector.
-Everything we do is co-designed or co-produced with our Reference Group, LEWs and Leaders
+The LEWP is funded by SA Health, to support the development and growth of the Lived Experience Workforce (LEW) in the non-government mental health sector.
+Everything we do is co-designed or co-produced with our Reference Group, Lived Experience Workers (LEWs) and Leaders.

 The aims of the program are to: